rerun-io/rerun/docs/content/howto/notebook.md

 you send them to a sink such as via `rr.connect()` or `rr.save()`.
 When using Rerun in a notebook, rather than using the other sinks, you have the option to use a helper method: [`rr.notebook_show()`](https://ref.rerun.io/docs/python/stable/common/initialization_functions/#rerun.notebook_show).
-This method takes any buffered messages and converts them into an HTML snipped including the inlined data along with an instance of the viewer in an iframe.
+This method takes any buffered messages and converts them into an HTML snipped including the inlined data along with an instance of the Viewer in an iframe.

 ## The APIs